mdealencar/interarray/README.md

 interarray
 ==========

-Tools for designing the electrical cable network (collection system) for offshore wind power plants.
+Tools for designing and optimizing the electrical cable network (collection system) for offshore wind power plants.

 About interarray
 ----------------